How Long Does a Divorce Take in Wisconsin?

 How Long Does Divorce Mediation Take?

-Divorce mediation can be ordered by the court, particularly for spouses with children, in order to peacefully work through any disagreements that arise during the divorce action.
+Divorce mediation can be ordered by the court, particularly for spouses with children, to peacefully work through any disagreements that arise during the divorce action.
 This will take place during the 120-day waiting period and requires the spouses to attend between 2-5 sessions with a mediator in order to reach an agreement on all legal aspects of the divorce.

-How Long Divorce Takes With Children
+How Long Does a Divorce with Children Take?

 Frequently Asked Questions